 1. Take a deep breath.
-Think about what is motivating you to keep going and where you want to be in the future.
+Think about what motivates you to keep going and where you want to be in the future.
 Write these things down and keep them someplace where you can see them every day.

 2. Make a plan.
 What are you going to do to reach your goals?
 What is something you will do each week to get you closer to your goal(s)?

-3. Spend lees then you make.
+3. Spend less than you make.
 Make sure you are spending less than you make regularly.
 If you are not doing this already, start here.
 There are only two ways to make this happen.
 Option one, spend less, or option two, make more.